MahaBKH/TeamProjectComp330/README.md

 The result of this project is a web application that implements a user friendly interface using Twitter colors that allows for user interaction.

 ## Run and Build Instructions
+Please follow the setps below to ensure this web application runs as needed:
+ * Clone repo into Visual Studio Code
+ * Open terminal and make sure you are in the local project directory and issue the command 'npm install'
+ * Issue the command "npm start' to start the server
-You can clone this project into Visual Studio Code, which is what was used to work on it.
-Opening the index.html file with a browser, preferably Google Chrome, will run the web application.
+ * Go to the index.html file and run in browser, preferably Google Chrome

 ## Features
 ### Web Application using Bulma